tomaka/spec/src/blocks-finalization.md

 A *block header* is **finalizable** if all of the following is true:

 - Its parent block is *finalized* or *finalizable*.
+- If the *validators set id* of the block is different from the *validators set id* of its parent block, its parent block must be *finalized*.
 - TODO: parachain stuff https://paritytech.github.io/polkadot-sdk/book/protocol-chain-selection.html

 ## Grandpa rounds